4 Tips For A Naturally Clean Home

 Looking for a cost-effective, safe way to keep your home clean, naturally?
 Ditch the overpriced, artificially scented cleaners and try these four common household items:

 - Olive oil: Use it to lubricate and polish wood furniture.
 Simply mix three parts olive oil to one part vinegar, or two parts olive oil to one part lemon juice to add a refreshing and clean aroma.

-Tea tree oil: A useful alternative to chemical products, add 50 drops of this essential oil (found at health food stores) to a bucket of water to clean countertops and tile floors, and add it directly to vinegar/water solutions for its antibacterial properties, which are useful for killing mold and mildew in kitchens and bathrooms.
+- Bonus Product: Tea tree oil.
+A useful alternative to chemical products, add 50 drops of this essential oil (found at health food stores) to a bucket of water to clean countertops and tile floors, and add it directly to vinegar/water solutions for its antibacterial properties, which are useful for killing mold and mildew in kitchens and bathrooms.